BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 ### 1. Purpose of data portal

-What is the purpose of your data portal, what are the topics it covers?
+The purpose of your data portal and the topics covered.

 <div class="image-container">